Apples, buckwheat and cranberries

 The French have an expression that basically says "once the wine is corked, it must be drunk."

 It's a saying that reminds us of the only thing to do with this nectar of the gods!
 We can say the same about the delicious ice cider, a product made from apples whose harvest ushers in the colours of fall.
 Buckwheat, a grain introduced to Québec by the Bretons, is the key ingredient of numerous sweet and salty culinary delights, and its flower makes a very flavourful honey.
 Furthermore, the famous traditional buckwheat pancake, spread with butter and molasses, is a delicacy nobody can get enough of.
 Red cranberries have earned a stellar reputation thanks to their antioxidant properties.
 Come and try all these products, prepared in a variety of ways, at the many fall festivals organized in their honour!The kingdom of Bacchus

-On weekends from September 1 to 9
+On weekends from August 30 to September 7

 , the Fête des vendanges